TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 1/Proverbs 1.2.md

 ---

-To know wisdom and instruction; To discern the words of understanding;
+to know wisdom and instruction; to discern the words of understanding;